Shoonsk8/Android_Xkcd_Persistance/README.md

 3. Write a method called `initializeInstance` which will create an instance of your `XkcdDbHelper` class, call `getWritableDatabase` on the object and then store that all in the `SQLiteDatabase` object.
 This is all done if the `SQLiteDatabase` object is `null`

-   > In all methods which need to access the database member, call the `initializeInstance` method first.
+   > In all methods which need to access the database member, check to see if it null before accessing it.

 4. We now need an object to store our db results in as it will store things that aren't in the web api objects.
 Create a class called `XkcdDbInfo`